Stop-Loss Insurance for Self-Funded Employers: Essential Guide to Coverage and Risk Management

 - Aggregate Stop-Loss Insurance: This coverage protects the employer when the total claims for all employees exceed a cumulative threshold over a policy period, typically a year.
 The aggregate attachment point is often calculated as a percentage of expected claims, for example, 125% of projected claims.
 If total claims surpass this threshold, the insurer reimburses the excess amount.
 This coverage is vital for managing the risk of multiple moderate claims that collectively could strain the employer’s financial resources.

 Employers should carefully consider their attachment points based on historical claims data and risk appetite.
 For instance, a Michigan-based manufacturing company might set a specific attachment point at $150,000 to balance premium costs and risk exposure, while an aggregate attachment point might be set at 120% of expected claims to protect against overall high utilization.
+Michigan’s Insurance Code requires minimum attachment points for stop-loss policies, especially for smaller employers, ensuring adequate protection while stabilizing premium costs.

 Attachment Point Strategies

 Attachment points are strategic decisions that impact premium costs and risk exposure.
 Lower attachment points mean higher premiums but less risk retained by the employer, while higher attachment points reduce premiums but increase potential out-of-pocket exposure.
 Employers often use financial modeling to simulate various attachment point scenarios to find an optimal balance.
+In Michigan, this modeling must also account for regional healthcare cost trends and insurer offerings from carriers like Blue Cross Blue Shield of Michigan, Priority Health, and HAP.

 Real-World Claim Examples

 Consider a Michigan employer whose employee undergoes a complex cancer treatment costing $500,000.
 With a specific stop-loss attachment point of $100,000, the employer pays $100,000, and the insurer covers $400,000.
 In another scenario, if total claims for the year reach $2 million against an aggregate attachment point of $1.8 million, the insurer reimburses the $200,000 excess, protecting the employer’s cash flow.
+These examples illustrate how appropriate stop-loss coverage mitigates risk and stabilizes budgeting for Michigan employers.

 Michigan Market Context for Self-Funded Employers